clarkb21/Election_Analysis/README.md

   2. Total number of votes for each candidate
   3. Percentage of votes for each candidate
   4. Winner of the election based on popular vote
+- Additionally, I reported the following along with the election audit:
+  1. Vote count for each county included
+  2. Percentage of the total vote for each county
+  3. County with the most votes
+- Python was used to automate the results and write the final results to a text file.

 ## Resources
 - Data Source: election_results.csv
 - Software: Python 3.7.6, Visual Studio Code 1.68.1
+- MSU Bootcamp Spot Module 3: https://courses.bootcampspot.com/courses/2508/modules

 ## Summary